hmemcpy/hmemcpy.com/source/_posts/2014-10-21-my-top-3-favorite-windows-productivity-tools.md

 <!-- more -->

-(Ok, there are actually 4 &ndash; the first one, [Chocolatey](https://chocolatey.org/) is a pre-requisite to the others.
+(Ok, there are actually 4 - the first one, [Chocolatey](https://chocolatey.org/) is a pre-requisite to the others.
 Chocolatey is a package manager, like **apt-get**, but made with Windows in mind.
 If you haven't already, install this first!
 I'll wait.)

-### #1 &ndash; Rapid Environment Editor (RapidEE)
+### Rapid Environment Editor (RapidEE)

 <div class="nuget-badge">
   <code>C:\&gt; choco install Devbox-RapidEE</code>